ethus3h/personal/work/Fall 2018/Reference.md

   - Add user stories / use cases.
 - ASSIGNMENT 5:
   - Incorporate milestones into timeline Team B Oct 16, Nov 6, Nov 29, Dec 13, Feb 7, Feb 28, Mar 28, Apr 18.
-  - Add to text-based proposal Promotion plan[is this the Viral meida campain thing?]
   - add a new approach to The Pool that links directly to the summary portfolio entry.
 Be sure to add the appropriate subject; for fall 2018, that is capstone-2019.

 COS312: